aws-samples/cdk-aws-iotfleetwise/README.md

 ## TODO

 Warning: this construct should be considered at alpha stage and is not feature complete.
-- Apply the least priviledge principle to roles

 - Implement updates for all the custom resources
 - Conditional campaigns